andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 }
 ```

+We do it this way because we can just change the number to whatever we need in the future.

-So often, we solution faster than we domain.
+**So often, we solution faster than we domain.**

 Maybe we should have started with some questions first.